 I buy screen print medium, inks and sundries from https://handprinted.co.uk

-My screens, emulsion and cleaning products are from https://www.pyramidscreenproducts.co.uk
+My screens are from https://www.pyramidscreenproducts.co.uk

 Hinge clamps, squeegees and screen masking tape from https://www.art2silkscreen.co.uk